Healthcare Management Track

-- NEW COURSE Summer 2014 -- Healthcare Information Systems: In the 21st century, information technology has emerged as a critical component within health care organizations.
+- BUSI 293.
+Healthcare Information Systems In the 21st century, information technology has emerged as a critical component within health care organizations.
 The advances in technology and the need for health care reform have increased the importance for health care professionals to understand and integrate information technology in their organizations.
 This graduate level course provides both technical and managerial perspectives on the effective use of data and information technology to improve personal and organizational performance in the health care industry.

 Pacific students come in 1st place 2013 College Bowl